 Every time you turn around, someone is trying to sell something.
-Quite often, the target audience is not an adult, but rather, children.
-They know that they can get these ideas into kids’ heads and then they will start to bug mom, dad, grandma……just about anyone they can….until they get the item they want.
+Quite often, the target audience is not an adult, but instead, children.
+They know that they can get these ideas into kids’ heads and then they will start to bug mom, dad, grandma…..just about anyone.
+It goes on and on until your child gets what they want.

 Why do parents give in?
 They think it will make their kids happy and if their children have a great childhood, they will be less likely to be an unhappy adult.
 Sorry folks.
 That is not how it works.

 In fact, there is not any direct correlation in decreased teen suicide, drinking or other behavior as it relates to kids receiving everything they want.
-In fact, it often has the opposite affect.
-Sadly, many times, the kids who have too much end up doing the most self harm (case in point, the Affluenza Teen).
+In fact, it often has the opposite effect.
+Sadly, many times, the kids who have too much ended up doing the most self-harm (case in point, the Affluenza Teen).

 That makes many ask the question…..how do I raise non-materialistic children in a materialistic society?
 I’ve got some tips here:

-Your kids are looking for the memories with you.
-When they are grown, they will remember the time you took them out for a junkfood breakfast when they were 10, but will never remember all of the presents they received.
+Your kids are looking for the memories they can create.
+When they grow up, they will remember the time you took them out for a junk food breakfast when they were 10.
+However, they will never remember a single present they received.